tinode/chat/README.md

 The promise of [XMPP](http://xmpp.org/) was to deliver federated instant messaging: anyone would be able to spin up an IM server capable of exchanging messages with any other XMPP server in the world.
 Unfortunately, XMPP never delivered on this promise.
 Instant messengers are still a bunch of incompatible walled gardens, similar to what AoL of the late 1990s was to the open Internet.

 The goal of this project is to deliver on XMPP's original vision: create a modern open platform for federated instant messaging with an emphasis on mobile communication.
 A secondary goal is to create a decentralized IM platform that is much harder to track and block by the governments.

+An explicit NON-goal: we are not building yet another Slack replacement.

 ## Installing and running